 |May need to include 6 hours upper-division general education outside major department (see note 2.c.)|

 With approval from the advisor and department head, a maximum of 30 hours from an accredited doctoral law or health program may be used for this degree, including these 12 hours and 15 hours of electives.
-Up to 3 hours may be substituted from the required PSYC courses other than PSYC 1113 Introductory Psychology (S), PSYC 3214 Quantitative Methods in Psychology and PSYC 3914 Experimental Psychology: Introduction to Research Methods in Psychology.
+Up to 3 hours may be substituted from the required PSYC courses other than PSYC 1113 Introductory Psychology (S), PSYC 3214 Statistical Methods in Psychology and PSYC 3914 Experimental Psychology: Introduction to Research Methods in Psychology.

 - See the College of Arts and Sciences Requirements.